chrisjsewell/ipypublish/README.md

 All available converters are also listed by `nbpublish -h`.
 Three of note are:

-- **latex_ipypublish** is the **default** and converts cells to latex according to metadata tags on an 'opt in' basis.
+- **latex_ipypublish_main_** is the **default** and converts cells to latex according to metadata tags on an 'opt in' basis.
 Note that, for this converter, **no code cells or output** will appear in the final tex/pdf document unless they have a suitable [latex_doc metadata tag](#latex-metadata-tags).
-- **html_ipypublish** converts the entire notebook(s) to html and adds a table of contents sidebar and a button to toggle input code and output cells visible/hidden, with latex citations and references resolved.
+- **html_ipypublish_main** converts the entire notebook(s) to html and adds a table of contents sidebar and a button to toggle input code and output cells visible/hidden, with latex citations and references resolved.
-- **slides_ipypublish** converts the notebook to [reveal.js](http://lab.hakim.se/reveal-js/#/) slides, with latex citations and references resolved.
+- **slides_ipypublish_main** converts the notebook to [reveal.js](http://lab.hakim.se/reveal-js/#/) slides, with latex citations and references resolved.
 See the [Live Slideshows](#live-slideshows) section for using `nbpresent` to serve these slides to a webbrowser.
+- The **all** and **nocode** variants of these converters preprocess a copy of the notebook, to add default metadata tags to the notebook and all cells, such that all output is rendered (with or without the code)

 The current `nbconvert --to pdf` does not correctly resolve references and citations (since it copies the files to a temporary directory).
 Therefore nbconvert is only used for the initial `nbconvert --to latex` phase, followed by using `latexmk` to create the pdf and correctly resolve everything.